duttm/Multiscale-Multiresolution-CG-Models-for-Peptoids/README.md

 7. [CG-Analysis](Nspe-Npmb-NLys/CG-Analysis) : We analyze local and overall properties of the CG model.
 For example, we compare the end-to-end distance of the peptoid across AA and CG resolutions.

+## Issues and Support

+If you believe you have found a bug, please open a ticket [here](https://github.com/duttm/Toolkit-for-automated-construction-and-analysis-of-dendronized-vesicles/issues)

+For other feedback, please send an email to the authors:

+Akash Banerjee (Graduate Student): akashbanerji@gmail.com

+Meenakshi Dutt (Principal Investigator): meenakshi.dutt@rutgers.edu

+## Acknowledgements

+The developers gratefully acknowledge financial support from the National Science Foundation CAREER award DMR-1654325.

+Thank you for using our coarse-graining toolkit!